-The best SaaS ideas often start as internal tools — a workflow tracker, a scheduling board, a reporting dashboard that one team built for themselves and that now makes their peers in other companies ask: “Can we use that too?”
-If your internal tool already works and people want it, you have skipped the hardest part of building a SaaS company: validation.
-What remains is the transformation from a single-tenant internal tool to a multi-tenant product others can subscribe to.
+The best SaaS ideas often start as internal tools - a workflow tracker, a scheduling board, a dashboard one team built for themselves that now makes peers ask: “Can we use that too?”
+If your tool already works and people want it, you have skipped the hardest part of SaaS: validation.
+What remains is transforming a single-tenant tool into a multi-tenant product.
+That costs €20,000-€50,000 and takes 8-16 weeks.

 Why internal tools make great SaaS candidates